If you hike in the desert southwest, you’ll often see Rock Images. Messages from the past that we see in the present.

 Though found all over the United States, the dry climate of the Colorado Plateau helps preserves these signs of people who came before us.
 And stumbling upon art is always amazing.

-The generic term is “rock art,” but there two common types you’ll see: Pictographs and Petroglyphs
+The generic term is “Rock Images,” but there two common types you’ll see: Pictographs and Petroglyphs

 So, what are the differences?